 The next lemma relates Dehn twists and Lefschetz fibrations, see \cite[(15b)]{SeiBook08} for details.

 \begin{lemma}[\cite{Sei03_LES,SeiBook08}] Let $(E,\Omega,\pi)$ be a Lefschetz fibration with a unique singularity.
-Let $E_1$ be its regular fiber and $L\subset E_1$ a vanishing Lagrangian sphere.
-Then the Dehn twist $\tau_L:E_1\to E_1$ is Hamiltonian isotopic to the symplectic monodromy map $E_1\to E_1$ obtained from the symplectic parallel transport applied to the fibers $E_t$ along the circle $t\in\bd D$. \end{lemma}
+Let $E_1$ be its regular fibre and $L\subset E_1$ a vanishing Lagrangian sphere.
+Then the Dehn twist $\tau_L\co E_1\to E_1$ is Hamiltonian isotopic to the symplectic monodromy map $E_1\to E_1$ obtained by applying symplectic parallel transport to the fibres $E_t$ along the circle $t\in\bd D$. \end{lemma}